 How do Vegan English Pancakes stand apart in the List of Desserts?

 These pancakes taste as good as any other pancake.
 They are light and fluffy and have a lovely texture.
 Top them with maple syrup and fresh fruit or avocado, and toasted nuts.
 This recipe makes six large or ten small pancakes.

 This vegan recipe is precisely what you want.
-Thin, amazing texture, not too sweet and perfect with a bit of vegan butter and vegan Nutella.
+Thin, amazing texture, is not too sweet and is perfect with a bit of vegan butter and this homemade vegan Nutella hazelnut spread.

-The bonus is that they are also gluten-free, so no need to worry about cross-contamination if you serve them to someone who has an allergy to gluten.
+The bonus is that they are also gluten-free, so there is no need to worry about cross-contamination if you serve them to someone who has an allergy to gluten.

 The pancakes are also very filling, so you don’t need to eat a lot of them to feel full.
 You can increase or decrease the quantity of ingredients according to your requirement.

 - It is important that the mixture doesn’t become too liquid because then it will be harder for the pancakes to hold their shape in the pan while they are cooking.

 - If their mixture is too thick, just add a little bit more milk until your batter reaches the right consistency.